GamerCatGirl/WebTech-2023-2024/README.md

 Folder to place all your components, components are HTML files (with `.vue` filetype) where you can add `<style></style>`, `<script></script>` and `<template></template>` tags.
 The `<template></template>` contain all the HTML code you want to display.
+Components will be automatically available across the application without having to explicitly import them.

 ### pages